-The product NXP Secure Smart Card Controller P6022y VB including IC Dedicated Software has undergone the certification procedure at BSI.
+The product NXP Secure Smart Card Controller P6021y VB including IC Dedicated Software has undergone the certification procedure at BSI.
+This is a re-certification based on BSI-DSZ-CC-0955-2016.
+Specific results from the evaluation process BSI-DSZ-CC-0955-2016 were re-used.

-The evaluation of the product NXP Secure Smart Card Controller P6022y VB including IC Dedicated Software was conducted by TÜV Informationstechnik GmbH.
-The evaluation was completed on 14 June 2016.
+The evaluation of the product NXP Secure Smart Card Controller P6021y VB including IC Dedicated Software was conducted by TÜV Informationstechnik GmbH.
+The evaluation was completed on 15 September 2016.
 TÜV Informationstechnik GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.